urani-trade/solana-dev-onboarding-rs/chapters/2_dev_env.md

 ---

-### Solana Programs
+### Development Lifecycle

 <br>

-* Solana on-chain programs are stored in "executable" accounts on Solana.
-Their development lifecycles have the following steps:
 * Setup the development environment.

 * Write the program.

 * Compile the program (down to [Berkley Packet Filter](https://solana.com/docs/programs/faq#berkeley-packet-filter-bpf) byte-code that will then be deployed to the blockchain).

-  * Generate the program's public address (using the Solana CLI, a new unique Keypair is generated for the new program.
-The public address is the Pubkey and will be used on-chain as the program's public address, aka `programId`).
+* Generate the program's public address (a new unique keypair, on which the pubkey is the `programId`).
-  * Deploy the program to the selected blockchain cluster by creating many transactions containing the program's byte-code.
-Once the entire program has been sent to the blockchain, a final transaction is sent to write all of the buffered byte-code to the program's data account.
-This either marks the new program as executable or completes upgrading an existing program.
+* Deploy the program to the selected blockchain cluster by creating transactions containing the program's byte-code.
+* Once the entire program is in the blockchain, a final transaction is sent to write all of the buffered byte-code to the program's data account.
+  - This either marks the new program as executable or completes upgrading an existing program.

 <br>